shawnbrown/datatest/docs/intro/tour-of-datatest.rst

-When *requirement* is a **type**, validation checks that the elements in *data* are an instances of that type:
+When *requirement* is a **type**, validation checks that the elements in *data* are a instances of that type:

 .. code-block:: python
     :linenos: